Weight Management & Your HealthYour Health, Your Hospital

 The BMI is relatively easy to compute, and it is used and promoted by many agencies as a general guideline indicating whether a person should consider losing weight.

 Weight Loss Surgery for Obese Patients in L.A.

-Located at Marina Del Rey Hospital, Marina Weight Loss offers several options with proven track records to Los Angeles residents.
+Located at Cedars-Sinai Marina del Rey Hospital, the Marina Weight Management Center offers several options with proven track records to Los Angeles residents.
 Please explore this site to learn more about our program.
-If you’d like to contact us to set up a free consultation or to ask further questions, our phone number is 310.577.5540.